gada1982/CarND-Vehicle-Detection/README.md

 The same pipeline as above is used for processing the video stream.
 Each framed is fed into the pipeline.
 To smoothen the output a multi-frame heatmap was introduced in the pipeline.
 The last ten frames are combined in a weighted heatmap.
 The older the frame is, the less weight it gets.
 This helps to prevent 'jumping' detection and false positives.

+The code for this functionality can be found in **CODE CELL 20** and **CODE CELL 20** of the Jupyter notebook P5.jpynb.
+The pipeline is applied to the 'test_video' and the 'project_video'.

-The following video show the result:
+The following video show the final project video:

 TODO.